vicky0831/Digital-Clock-Design-with-Verilog/README.md

 🔄 Integrates all modules to create the final ⏱️ digital clock system with display output.

 ## 🛠️ Simulation and Testing
-The system has been tested using 🖥️ simulation tools to ensure ✅ accuracy and functionality.
-All modules were tested individually and 🔗 integrated to validate overall performance.
-(Quartus Prime Lite and the DE10-Standard Terasic board)
+The system was tested using FPGA simulation tools (Quartus Prime Lite) and the DE10-Standard Terasic FPGA board to ensure accuracy and functionality.
+Each module underwent individual testing, followed by integration testing to validate the overall system performance.

 ## 🛠️ Applications
 - 🔲 FPGA-based ⏰ digital clocks.